Sarmad426/Generative-AI/3-ChatGPT/6-Assistants-Api/Readme.md

 In the future, we plan to release more OpenAI-built tools, and allow you to provide your own tools on our platform.

+You can explore the capabilities of the Assistants API using the Assistants playground or by building a step-by-step integration outlined in this guide.
+At a high level, a typical integration of the Assistants API has the following flow:

+## Assistants API integration steps

+1. Create an Assistant in the API by defining its custom instructions and picking a model.
+If helpful, enable tools like Code Interpreter, Retrieval, and Function calling.
+2. Create a Thread when a user starts a conversation.
+3. Add Messages to the Thread as the user ask questions.
+4. Run the Assistant on the Thread to trigger responses.
+This automatically calls the relevant tools.

 ## Assistants vs Chat Completions API

 ![Assistants vs Chat Completion API](assistant-vs-chat-completion-api.png)